Posted: June 4, 2020

 - Frequent ear pain without the presence of infection

 - Sinus and ocular pressure

 If you are experiencing any of these symptoms, it is a good idea to bring them to the attention of your dentist.
 This can be done during a routine visit, but if your symptoms are interfering with your lifestyle or general comfort, calling to schedule a physiologic evaluation is important.

 TMJ is treatable, but only if it is diagnosed.
 Left untreated and its symptoms may get worse or even progress to causing postural problems, digestive difficulties, and other systemic issues.

 What is a TMJ Dentist?

-TMJ is treated by a neuromuscular dentist.
-Neuromuscular dentistry is focused almost entirely on the diagnosis and treatment of TMJ.
+TMJ is treated by a physiologic dentist.
+Physiologic dentistry is focused almost entirely on the diagnosis and treatment of TMJ.
 This dental specialty requires additional schooling, training, and continuing education and is not offered by all general dentists.

-If you are seeking treatment for TMJ symptoms, it is important that you work with a neuromuscular dentist to help ensure you are receiving the best treatment possible.
+If you are seeking treatment for TMJ symptoms, it is important that you work with a Physiologic dentist to help ensure you are receiving the best treatment possible.